ChangePlusPlusVandy/change-coding-challenge-randyhkim/README.md

 ## The Challenge
 Your task is to build a game which tests the user on their ability to differentiate tweets between two individuals: Elon Musk and Kanye West.

-**Given a tweet by Kanye West or Elon Musk. prompt the user to guess which public figure made the tweet, let the user know if they were correct.
+**Given a tweet by Kanye West or Elon Musk, prompt the user to guess which public figure made the tweet, let the user know if they were correct.
 Once the user is finished let the user know how accurate they were in their guesses.**

 You will use the Twitter API found in the Twitter Developer Platform to write a program that accomplishes this.
 In order to use this API, you’ll need a twitter account.